-There has been a slight improvement since last year (c.
-5%) which is encouraging, but is not sufficient of a movement to achieve the 2025 target within the time available.
+There has been an encouraging improvement since last year (c.
+10%) which builds on the 5% improvement from the year before and which continues to be encouraging, but it will not be sufficient of a movement to achieve the 2025 target (0.14) within the time available.